Adult smoking habits in the UK: 2023

 Survey mode

 Survey mode is the method that is used to collect information from respondents.
-There are different types of survey mode, such as face to face, telephone, online and mixed mode.
+There are different types of survey mode, such as face-to-face, telephone, online and mixed mode.

 Nôl i'r tabl cynnwys

-Annual Population Survey (APS)
+Annual Population Survey

-The change from a mixed mode to telephone-only data collection for the APS, introduced at the end of March 2020, resulted in a potentially biased sample.
+The change from a mixed mode to telephone-only data collection for the APS, introduced at the end of March 2020, resulted in a potentially unrepresentative sample.
 The change in the mode of data collection meant our smoking prevalence estimates for 2020 were not comparable with the estimates of previous years.
 We have updated our weighting methodology to improve comparability of our smoking prevalence estimates for 2020 and subsequent years.
 For more details about this update, see our Adult smoking habits in the UK methodology.

-Opinions and Lifestyle Survey (OPN)
+Opinions and Lifestyle Survey

 Data on smoking and e-cigarette use for Great Britain for those aged 16 years and over come from the Opinions and Lifestyle Survey (OPN).
-In March 2020, the OPN was transformed from a monthly to weekly omnibus survey to understand how the coronavirus (COVID-19) pandemic is affecting life in Great Britain.
+In March 2020, the OPN was transformed from a monthly to weekly omnibus survey to understand how the coronavirus (COVID-19) pandemic was affecting life in Great Britain.
 As a result, the number of questions relating to smoking and vaping habits was greatly reduced.
 For more information on the OPN survey methodology, see our Opinions and Lifestyle Survey QMI.

 Strengths